Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout

 The Classic P90x workout calendar

 The classic routine will have you doing three days of weight training with either free weights or resistance bands.
 I recommend using free weights personally.
 You will also be doing three days of yoga and cardio training.
 All of the beach body programs come with a workout calendar to follow.

 You can recommend which program or calendar to follow for your personal training clients so that they can see the best results.
 For example, here is what the P90x workout calendar looks like.

-Overall I recommend starting out with the classic routine if your client is starting out with working out.
+Overall I recommend starting out with the classic routine if your client is starting out working out.
 It is the best fit for the most significant amount of people.
 Lean is for people who love cardio and want to add even more than the classic routine.

 Should you recommend these workout programs to clients?

 The preferred type of personal training for your clients is to be there with them for every session.
-Is also preferred to have all of the necessary equipment at your fingertips to have the best training sessions possible.
+Is also preferred to have all of the necessary equipment at your fingertips for the best training sessions possible.
 Sometimes these are not available.
 Other times, your client would like to do workout sessions alone, in the comfort of their home.

 This is where I recommend having them try an at-home workout program, such as one of the beach body programs that I mentioned above.
 Being a great personal trainer means being able to work around unusual circumstances.
-Having your clients workout at home is better than having them fall into bad habits and not work out at all.
+Having your clients work out at home is better than having them fall into bad habits and not work out at all.
 Let me know what you guys think of these workout programs.

 Do you recommend them to your clients?
-If you’re interested in becoming a personal trainer, I recommend checking out my article to see how long it takes.
+If you want to become a personal trainer, I recommend checking out my article to see how long it takes.